 Sequencing genes.
 Studying Twitter posts.
 Researching what seeds grow best in which soils.
 Cataloging stars.
 Data scientists are at work in all these scenarios, collecting data and finding the meaning in it — helping organizations discover relationships between genes and disease, determine how to target products to customers’ interests, yield more crops, map the universe.

-“There's something beautiful about making data tell a story,” said Roger Barga, general manager and director of development at Amazon Web Services and an instructor for the UW Professional & Continuing Education Certificate in Data Science.
+“There's something beautiful about making data tell a story,” said Roger Barga, general manager and development director at Amazon Web Services.
 “It's like solving a riddle or finding the treasure in a treasure hunt.”

 Making Sense of All the Data